olivia-tran/investable-rental-property-investor-tool/project-planning/project_journal.md

 ---

 DATE: Monday 5/16:
-[] Allow users to comment on a blog post
+[X] Allow users to comment on a blog post
-[] Allow users to delete a comment
-[] Allow users to update a comment
-[] Set up the view for comments from blog
+[] Allow users to delete a blog post (if they are the author) [] Allow users to update a blog post (if they are the author) [X] Set up the view for comments from blog
-[] Show the nums of posts by all users in dashboard
+[x] Show the nums of posts by all users in dashboard [x] Picture handling
-[] Picture handling
-[] Add a placeholder pic for the chart
+[X] Add a placeholder pic for the chart
-[] Reorganize the chart and calculator on front page
+[X] Reorganize the chart and calculator on front page

 JOURNAL:
 What I learned today the hard way after spending minutes, hours banging my head against the desk (aka reading the documentation, reading stackoverflow, googling, rereading my code to check line by line) is that I didn't call the function!
 In my head, the seed db function worked before because I had my blog posts seeded before.
 I either must have deleted it or something.